Numeric estimation of resource requirements for a practical polarization-frame alignment scheme for QKD: Polarization alignment

+With upgraded hardware---including larger telescopes, integrated receiver optics, and a faster, higher-quality source at \SI{785}{\nm} wavelength---a similar approach to polarization alignment was used to support a demonstration of QKD transmitted from the ground to an aircraft in flight~\cite{Pugh2017}.
+Most recently, that source was employed in a long-distance demonstration of time-bin encoded QKD~\cite{Jin2019}, where the polarization alignment scheme was used to stabilize polarization states for conversion into time-bin states.

-As we aim to support polarization-encoded QKD, we assume that there are no significant polarization-sensitive \emph{non}-unitary effects within the quantum channel~\footnote{Any significant polarization-sensitive non-unitary effect would be inherently detrimental to the quantum bit error rate (QBER), preventing successful QKD over that channel regardless of relative frame alignment.}.
+In the following description of the scheme, a key assumption is that there are no significant polarization-sensitive non-unitary effects within the quantum channel.
+This is generally true of both atmospheric and fiber transmission, and any significant polarization-sensitive non-unitary effect would be inherently detrimental to QKD performance, regardless of frame alignment.
 For photons that successfully traverse the channel, the most significant effects on polarization---owing to birefringence and physical orientation---can then be characterized as $\text{SU}(2)$ rotations of the polarization-encoded qubit state.
-Although these effects may arise from various sources, any combination of them can be described as a quantum channel applying a single $\text{SU}(2)$ unitary $\hat U$ to any state sent from Alice and received by Bob.
-This allows us to use a consistent polarization frame---namely, Alice's---for the entirety of the treatment that follows.

-We conceptually separate the alignment protocol into two main tasks: (a) characterize the action of the channel such that it has sufficient information about $\hat U$ to then (b) determine, and subsequently implement, a compensation operation $\hat V$ such that the combined action of $\hat U$ and $\hat V$ closely approximates identity.
+Any number of these effects can together be described as a quantum channel which applies a single $\text{SU}(2)$ unitary $\hat U$ to any state sent through the channel.
+The alignment scheme is then conceptually separated into two main tasks: (a) characterize the action of the channel such that it has sufficient information about $\hat U$ to then (b) determine, and subsequently implement, a compensation operation $\hat V$ such that the combined action of $\hat U$ and $\hat V$ closely approximates identity.